Dahs81/Notes/node.md

 	e.

 ## npm
-1.  npm install --save  NOTE: you can make an alias that does this for you.
 ##### Making a private node module
 > 1. Create the module you want
 > 2. In package.json: